Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 As a weed smoker who freely talks about it, uses it as props in my Instagram feed, and whose co-workers view me as quirky and funny and weird for being a stoner, but not as anything negative, there is a ton of privilege I experience just in that alone.

-Another privileged I’ve experienced is having been pulled over by the cops only three times in my life.
+Another privilege I’ve experienced is having been pulled over by the cops only three times in my life.
 And each time I was let off with a lower ticket or a warning because I was just a dumb girl with visible cleavage.
-I’m assuming that was the reason, though the other might have been because I worked a the local convenience store and gave the guy free coffee.
+I’m assuming that was the reason, though the other might have been because I worked at the local convenience store and gave the cops free coffee to keep them on our good side in case we needed them.
+That’s fucked up now that I think about.

-Either way, in none of those instances did I have any concern whatsoever about my physical well-being.
-I don’t know any white person who could honestly say they were scared of the police over-reacting, not practicing deescalation and ultimately murdering them.
+Either way, in none of those instances of being pulled over did I have any concern whatsoever about my physical well-being.
+I don’t know any white person who could honestly say they were scared of the police over-reacting, not practicing de-escalation and ultimately murdering them.

 But it is, without a doubt, one of the first lessons a black parent will teach their black child.